L-Ratio/OperaGXTheme/release/README.md

    - Search for `OperaGX`
      - Open the file
          - Edit the given values to change how the theme looks
+3. A simplier way to do it is by using the [theme editor by gibbu](https://bdeditor.dev/theme/operagxtheme)
 </details>